maelys-mcardle/adventure/README.md

 ## Adventure API

-You can also integrate adventure in your own [NodeJS](https://nodejs.org/) projects.
+You can also integrate Adventure in your own [NodeJS](https://nodejs.org/) projects.

-Add Adventure to your project by running the following command:
+Install Adventure inside your project by running the following command:

 ```bash
 npm install --save maelys-mcardle/adventure